KRA2008/crosscam/README.md

 OpenCV for the automatic alignment: https://opencv.org/

-EMGU for the C#/Xamarin wrappers for OpenCV: http://www.emgu.com
+Emgu CV for the C#/Xamarin wrappers for OpenCV: http://www.emgu.com

 Satya Mallick for this blog post that led me to OpenCV: https://www.learnopencv.com/image-alignment-ecc-in-opencv-c-python/